County Carlow: National elections

 Carlow is part of the Dáil constituency of Carlow–Kilkenny which returns 5 TDs.
 The constituency has been in existence since the 1948 general election.

-Prior to 1800, the county was represented in the Irish House of Commons through the constituencies of Carlow County, Carlow Borough and the bishop's borough of Old Leighlin, each of which returned two MPs.
-Following the Act of Union, the county was represented in Westminster through the Carlow County constituency, which returned two MPs (reduced to one under the Redistribution of Seats Act 1885.
+Prior to 1801, the county was represented in the Irish House of Commons through the constituencies of County Carlow, Carlow and the bishop's borough of Old Leighlin, each of which returned two MPs.
+Following the Act of Union, the county was represented in Westminster through the County Carlow constituency, which returned two MPs (reduced to one under the Redistribution of Seats Act 1885.
 It was this constituency that gave Carlow representation in the First Dáil, convened in 1919.

 It was part of the Dáil constituency of Carlow-Kilkenny from 1921 to 1937.
 Between 1937 and 1948 the county was divided, with the northern half of the county part of the Carlow-Kildare constituency, and the southern half joining the Wexford constituency.
 Since 1948, the county has again been joined with Kilkenny for national elections as Carlow–Kilkenny.
 From 1997 to 2020, a portion of the county was in the Wicklow, rejoining the rest of Carlow at the 2020 general election.

 Carlow is part of the European Parliament constituency of South (5 seats).